JoeTremblay77/docs-nws/docs/index.md

 ### API Key

 All requests must supply an API key.
-At any time, the key can be updated using the API configuration files.
+Upon request, or if suspicious activity is detected, the key can be quickly updated using the API configuration file.

 * Every request must supply an HTTP Header:   x-api-key
 * For example, if the API key was "abc123" then the request to the test endpoint would be: